ozanil/youtuber_bot/README.md

 > python main.py

-Features
+###Features
-The code has the following features:
+####The code has the following features:

-Gets the Google trending list.
+-Gets the Google trending list.
-Gets information about the trending word from Wikipedia.
+-Gets information about the trending word from Wikipedia.
-It downloads photos about the word with Bing.
+-It downloads photos about the word with Bing.
-Creates artificial speech sound.
+-Creates artificial speech sound.
-Combines photo and sound.
+-Combines photo and sound.
-It can generate keywords for the video.
+-It can generate keywords for the video.
-It can upload the video to YouTube.
+-It can upload the video to YouTube.

 # Contributing